ampatzia/ampatziakas/content/publication/Quantified-Self.md

 +++
 abstract = "Seniors  tend  to  self-track  their  health  in  various ways in their daily life.
 In fact self-tracking has become a habit of their  daily  lives  and  a  way  of  living.
-Therefore,  Quantified Self offers  a  great  match  for  this  age  group  in  particular.
+Therefore,  QuantifiedSelf offers  a  great  match  for  this  age  group  in  particular.
 Towards this  direction  we  have  been  developing  a  web  application  which visualizes sensor data gathered in real life settings for over a six months' period.
 Technological    details of the  application developed   are   provided   along   with   the   type   of   visualized information.
 Further  work  is  planned  towards  a  user-friendly interface and  the  pilot  testing  of  the  application  within  the network of established living environments." authors = ["A. Mpilis","S. Mpatziakas", "P. Bamidis"] date = "2015-11-01" image_preview = ""